jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2019.md

 Here the Event table is the source of events.

 **Use case:**
-Order lifecycle: Order created, Order cancelled, Order shipped, Order received.
+Order lifecycle: Order created, Order updated, Order shipped, Order received, order cancelled.
 there is one Order transactional table, a order record can be inserted, updated, deleted.
 There is another order event table, every order event is appended to event table.
 This event table is used as message QUEUE - append only, no update, no delete.